dhellmann/pymotw/PyMOTW/itertools/index.rst

 .. }}}
 .. {{{end}}}

+.. _itertools-groupby:

 Grouping Data
 =============

-The groupby() function returns an iterator that produces sets of values grouped by a common key.
+The ``groupby()`` function returns an iterator that produces sets of values grouped by a common key.

 This example from the standard library documentation shows how to group keys in a dictionary which have the same value: